Connect with us

 “I wanted to share a message with the fans following last week’s events.
 My plans were to do this sooner but I agreed with the club that it was better to do so once I’d returned to training.

-“I have always had a strong bond with my and the fans.
+“I have always had a strong bond with my team mates and the fans.
 I also have a very close relationship with my family who, like you and my team mates, have been there and supported me throughout my career.
 Unfortunately my mum has a serious, incurable illness and her condition has been getting steadily worse.

 “I live a good four hours away from her and during the autumn, it became clear to me that I needed to get closer to home to support both her and my dad.